marcelebbrecht/powerrouting/README.md

 Mainly, the power-based version OLSRPO does the following trick: Every time a HELLO packet is received, the remaining battery storage is checked.
 If it drops a predefined ratio, the router lowers its willingness.
 After that, the router would look less attractive for other hosts and so, if available, another router will be used.
-The different intervals for HELLO, TC, MID and REFRESH are chosen from RFC (according to https://tools.ietf.org/html/rfc3626) and set to nearly half value for lesser packet loss (1 instead of 2 and 2 instead of 5 seconds) This raises overhead nearly to double value.
+The different intervals on OLSRPO for HELLO, TC, MID and REFRESH are chosen from RFC (according to https://tools.ietf.org/html/rfc3626).
+To ensure lesser packet loss on OLSR, the HELLO and REFRESH Interval is set 0.5s to get sane loss rate for the price of high overhead.
+The corellation between length of these intervals and overhead is nearly linear.
+Changes on the TC and MID intervals only leads to higher overhead, but got no positive effect on packet loss.
+You find some studies in folder olsr-interval-study (naming: HELLO-TC-MID-REFRESH).

 New willingness = ( 7 * relativeCharge * ( 1 - powerSensitivity ) ) - powerBias, where relativeCharge and powerSensitivity is in 0..0.999999